facebookincubator/velox/velox/docs/develop/operators.rst

    * - Property
      - Description
    * - sortingKeys
      - List of one of more input columns to sort by.
+Cannot be empty and cannot duplicate.
    * - sortingOrders
      - Sorting order for each of the soring keys.
 See OrderBy for the list of supported orders.
    * - count